vrubovoy/debian-workstation/docs/CONFIGURATION.md

 ## Design

-- **Debian stable first.** Only three things come from upstream: Yazi from its official APT repository, and Onefetch and VSCodium as `.deb` releases pinned in `packages/external.txt` by URL and SHA-256.
-A download that does not match its checksum stops the installer, so a release is exactly what the repository says it is.
+- **Debian stable first.** Yazi comes from its official APT repository.
+The other upstream software is optional: VSCodium, Onefetch and AmneziaVPN are offered one by one by `scripts/configure/external-packages.sh`, pinned in `packages/external.txt` by URL and SHA-256.
+A download that does not match its checksum is refused, so a release is exactly what the repository says it is.
+AmneziaVPN has no `.deb`; its own installer runs headless into `/opt/AmneziaVPN`.
 - **One theme source.** GTK 3 is Adwaita-dark and GTK 4 is Adwaita, each with a Graphite Blue `gtk.css`.
 Qt 5 and 6 follow GTK through `QT_QPA_PLATFORMTHEME=gtk3`, and the same values are set as GSettings.
 Icon